Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 24:40 They, you gotta read it carefully.

-24:41 It doesn't mean the government has to only use open source as in Linux and
+24:41 It doesn't mean the government has to only use open source as in Linux and Firefox, but

-24:46 Firefox, but the thing, the software that the government makes has to be open source of what this is.
+24:47 the thing, the software that the government makes has to be open source of what this is.

-24:51 So we bump over to Omnivore.
+24:51 So we bump over to omnivore.

 24:53 You can see my notes.

-24:58 use of electronic means for the fulfillment of government tasks.
+24:59 means for the fulfillment of government tasks.

-25:01 MBAG is the acronym.
+25:01 SIM bag is the acronym.

-25:09 The law requires all public bodies to disclose the source code of software
+25:09 The law requires all public bodies to disclose the source code of software developed by or

 25:19 So that's pretty neat.